Analyst: Bally’s Inviting More Risk Than Reward With Evoke Deal

 Bally’s confirmed it’s in takeover talks with William Hill owner Evoke.
 (Image: Shutterstock)

-In a Monday note to clients, Stifel analyst Jeffrey Stantial points out that while Athens-listed Bally’s Intralot has a long history of deal-making, integrating the William Hill owner into its portfolio could be “an operating distraction” as Bally’s attempts to navigate a new UK gaming regulatory regime, which includes higher taxes.
+In an April 20 note to clients, Stifel analyst Jeffrey Stantial points out that while Athens-listed Bally’s Intralot has a long history of deal-making, integrating the William Hill owner into its portfolio could be “an operating distraction” as Bally’s attempts to navigate a new UK gaming regulatory regime, which includes higher taxes.

 While enhanced scale should help with mitigation efforts, we see risk the industry as a whole is underestimating potential share loss to the unregulated market as onshore operators pull back on marketing and promos posing risk to out-year estimates,” observes the analyst.